wormholer/KAP-manual/en/install/quick_install_MAPR.en.md

 ## Prepare Environment

 KAP need run in a Hadoop node, to get better stability, we suggest you to deploy it a pure Hadoop client machine, on which it command like *hive*, *hbase*, *hadoop*, *hdfs* already be installed and configured.
-To make things easier we strongly recommend you try KAP with *All-in-one* sandbox VM, like *MapR Sandbox For Hadoop 5.2.1* and *Hortonworks Sandbox 2.2*.
+To make things easier we strongly recommend you try KAP with *All-in-one* sandbox VM, like *MapR Sandbox For Hadoop 5.2.1*.
 The minimal memory should be 10GB.

 To avoid permission issue in the sandbox, you can use its *root* account through SSH .
 The password for *MapR 5.2.1* is *mapr*.
 This guide uses *root* as example.